fastforwardlabs/mdffreport12/src/03-technical.md

 To model normal behavior, we train a BiGAN on normal data samples.
-At the end of the training process, we have an encoder E that has learned a mapping from data samples (X) to latent code space (Z_), a discriminator D that has learned to distinguish real from generated data, and a Generator G that has learned a mapping from latent code space to sample space.
+At the end of the training process, we have an encoder E that has learned a mapping from data samples (X) to latent code space (Z_), a discriminator D that has learned to distinguish real from generated data, and a generator G that has learned a mapping from latent code space to sample space.
 Note that these mappings are specific to the distribution of normal data that has been seen during training.
 At test time, we perform the following steps to generate an anomaly score for a